speedybits/PokerTetris/CARDTRIS.md

   - Tap left or right of card to move one column in that direction
   - Tap the card to instantly drop it to lowest position in current column

-### Hand Formation
+### Hand Formation and Effects
 - Valid poker hands can be formed in two ways:
   - 5 cards in a horizontal row
   - 5 cards in a vertical column
+- When a poker hand is formed:
+  - Game pauses for 3 seconds
+  - Matching cards pulse with a golden glow
+  - Notification appears showing hand type and points earned
+  - Multiple hands show total points earned
+  - Cards "explode" with animation before being removed
+  - After removal, cards above fall down to fill empty spaces
-- Multiple hands can be evaluated simultaneously if formed
+- Multiple hands can be evaluated simultaneously
 - Cards not part of a winning hand remain on the board
 - Matched cards are removed and returned to the deck
+- Gravity affects remaining cards:
+  - Cards above removed matches fall down
+  - Cards continue falling until they hit another card or the bottom
+  - Multiple cards can fall simultaneously
+  - New matches can form after cards fall

 ### Scoring System
 Poker hand rankings and their corresponding points: